-Today Mama is narrating a little cooking project that we did together.
+Today Mama is narrating a little cooking project that we did together, Toad In The Hole.
 All yours, Mama! ~Christy

 Christy and I decided to present you with both our ways of making Toad in the Holes.
 We first heard about these from an old black and white movie.
 Christy can probably tell you the name of it and who starred in the movie.
 I’m the type that watches a movie and never takes note of the title or actors.
 I just enjoy the action.
 That probably tells you that we are very different types of people in most ways.
 But in the way it matters most, we are the best of friends.